 After World War One and throughout the 1920s, fudge making parties had become the weekend highlight.
-A family picnic or an evening's game of cards never seemed complete unless there was a plateful of warm fudge available to munch on.
-It had become a familiar part of everyone’s life.
+An evening's game of cards or a family picnic never seemed complete unless there was a plateful of warm fudge available to munch on.
+Fudge had become a familiar part of everyone’s life.

-Cookery experts published the latest and best homemade fudge recipes in all the popular newspapers and family magazines.
-Most kids learned how to make fudge as a normal part of growing up.
+Cookery experts published all the best homemade fudge recipes in all the popular newspapers and family magazines.
+Most kids learned how to make homemade fudge as a normal part of their growing up.

-For practice in making the Queen of Candies, there's a recipe above for what became known as Educated Liberty Fudge.
-However, if you're new to fudge making, I'd suggest making the easier Brown Sugar Fudge first.
+For practice in making the Queen of Candies, there's a college recipe above for what became known as Educated Liberty Fudge.
+However, if you're new to fudge making, I would suggest starting with the easier Brown Sugar Fudge.

 As your candy making improves, you'll find the demand for your fudges